larathompson/pavlova/README.md

 Similarly, when a user dislikes another user, this is posted to the dislike table.

 When users like/dislike another user, the others users id is saved to the 'has_seen' column of the User table.
-The user id's are stored as an array and this means that the logged in user will not come across them again.
+The user ids are stored as an array and this means that the logged in user will not come across them again.

 ```
 @router.route('/matches', methods=['GET'])